Retrieval Grids

 Design retrieval grids for your subject's knowledge (Brown et al., 2014).
 Grid format stays consistent, but question types differ.
 Tailor retrieval grids for classroom impact (Agarwal & Bain, 2019).
 See examples of this in action.

 For Maths, organise rows by topic and columns by difficulty.
 Learners identify primes in column one.
 Column two has learners factorise expressions.
 Multi-step equations are in column three.
 This mirrors Bloom's taxonomy.
-All learners access basic questions.
-Year 8 learners showed 23% better formula retention (internal school data, 2023).
+All learners access basic questions, while confident learners can move towards reasoning and problem solving.
+Treat any school-level improvement data as local monitoring rather than peer-reviewed evidence.

 For History, structure rows chronologically or thematically.
 A Tudor England grid might have rows for key monarchs.
 Columns move from basic recall ('Name Henry VIII's wives') to evaluation ('Compare religious policies of Mary I and Elizabeth I').
 Science teachers can organise by topic areas.
 A Biology grid on cells might start with labelling organelles, then move to functions.
 Finally, students explain how structure relates to function in specialised cells.